google/WebFundamentals/src/content/en/updates/capabilities.md

 {# wf_blink_components: N/A #}

 # Capabilities {: .page-title }

+> **We want to close the capability gap between the web and native and make it
+> easy for developers to build great experiences on the open web.**

 There are some capabilities, like file system access, idle detection, and more that are available to native but aren’t available on the web.
 These